-These efforts are primarily focused on TCU's and are connected to meeting the overall NE CSC goal "…to provide climate science and global research that assists resource managers in developing management and adaptation plans that address current and predicted changes at both regional and local scales".
-TCU's already have a direct relationship with the tribal communities they serve, and can best help build relationships that will facilitate the implementation of recommendations described under the NE CSC science theme 6.
+These efforts are primarily focused on TCU's and are connected to meeting the overall NE CASC goal "to provide climate science and global research that assists resource managers in developing management and adaptation plans that address current and predicted changes at both regional and local scales".
+TCU's already have a direct relationship with the tribal communities they serve, and can best help build relationships that will facilitate the implementation of recommendations described under the NE CASC science theme 6.

 SDI currently had staff attend a training put on by the American Meteorology Society (AMS) to help with the development of educational curriculum materials for inclusion at CMN in its Introduction to Sustainable Development course (SDE 100).
 This curriculum development is still ongoing, and is targeted for implementation during the spring 2016 semester.

-- CMN SDI hosted an Earth Day event, April 21 around Keshena campus that provided presentations on the NE CSC work
+- CMN SDI hosted an Earth Day event, April 21 around Keshena campus that provided presentations on the NE CASC work.

-- Caldwell and Schaefer presented on NECSC work and NCA 4 project at the American Indian Higher Education Consortium (AIHEC) Annual Conference in Minneapolis, MN, March 13, specific session titled TCU's and Climate Change
+- Caldwell and Schaefer, NE CASC work and NCA 4 project, American Indian Higher Education Consortium (AIHEC) Annual Conference in Minneapolis, MN, March 13, specific session titled TCU's and Climate Change.